 Finding a financial planner can be complicated and maybe even overwhelming.
-We have compiled 4 questions to ask a financial advisor that will hopefully make finding the right financial planner for you a little bit easier.
+We have compiled 4 questions to ask a financial advisor in the first meeting that will hopefully make finding the right financial planner for you a little bit easier.
 Personal finance is personal, and not every financial planner or advisor will work for everyone.
 Taking the time to find the right one is really important because this decision can make tens of thousands of dollars over the course of your lifetime.

 1. Are they a fiduciary financial advisor?